 Here's how to undo changes in your account history:

-- Identify the row with the set of changes that you want to undo and click the arrow button at the end of the row.
+- Identify the row with the set of changes you want to undo and click the arrow button at the end of the row.

 - You'll be shown a verification that the change can be undone.
 If so, click the Undo changes button to proceed.

 - You'll be taken back to the "Change history" page.
-If the change was successful, then a yellow box will appear confirming the number of changes that you've just undone.
+If the change was successful, a yellow box will appear confirming the number of changes you've just undone.
 The "Undo status" column on the row of changes you just reverted will display "Undone."

 Add change history columns to your statistics table

-Did you know that you can also view a running count of changes from the Campaigns tab?
+Did you know you can also view a running count of changes from the Campaigns tab?
 Adding columns to your statistics table is an easy way to keep track of the type and number of changes to your campaigns and ad groups.